What is a Commercial Use Authorization?

 The Annual Survey Report is due within one month of the expiration of an authorization.
 Not returning this form by the due date is grounds for revocation or non-renewal of your CUA.

-To inquire about the CUA or to apply for one, please contact the Special Use Permits Office at 410-962-4290, ext 207 or e-mail.
+To inquire about the CUA or to apply for one fill out CUA application form and e-mail.